Darksplat/Flash-Forge-Creator-Pro-conversion-from-Sailfish-to-Klipper-firmware-with-cura/README.md

    - **Arduino UNO or Mega:** If available, and you dont have a USBasp follow [this guide](https://docs.arduino.cc/built-in-examples/arduino-isp/ArduinoISP/) for ISP Programming an Arduino UNO.
 Use the sketch Arduino_ISP_Mod_UNO_4_Wifi.
    - **Set of Hex/Allen Keys:** Required to access the main board.
    - **Dupont Wires:** Have some on hand in case the cable from your USBasp/UNO/Mega is not long enough.

-Certainly!
-I'll integrate the code for using an Arduino UNO or Mega as the ISP programmer into the existing procedure:

-Certainly!
-I'll integrate the provided commands into the existing procedure:

 ## Procedure